zio3/SharpToolsMCP/README.md

 dotnet run

 # Run with specific options
-dotnet run -- --port 3005 --log-file ./logs/mcp-sse-server.log --log-level Debug --load-solution "/path/to/your/solution.sln"
+dotnet run -- --port 3005 --log-file ./logs/mcp-sse-server.log --log-level Debug
 ```
 Key Options:
 *   `--port <number>`: Port to listen on (default: 3001).
 *   `--log-file <path>`: Path to a log file.
 *   `--log-level <level>`: Minimum log level (Verbose, Debug, Information, Warning, Error, Fatal).
 *   `--load-solution <path>`: Path to a `.sln` file to load on startup.
+Useful for manual testing.
+It is recommended to let the AI run the LoadSolution tool instead, as it returns some useful information.

 ### Stdio Server